xt0fer/reveal-slides/md/intro-to-oop.md

 -
 -
 # Classes
-A class is a blueprint or a template for an object.
+*  A class is a blueprint or a template for an object.
 Consider a blind person, the only way they can comprehend what something looks like , is via a verbal description.
 The computer knows the shape or composition of an object via its class definition.

 -
 -
 # Encapsulation
-*Encapsulation* - encapsulation is simply combining data and behavior in one package and hiding the implementation details from the users of the objects.
+* *Encapsulation* - encapsulation is simply combining data and behavior in one package and hiding the implementation details from the users of the objects.

 -

 ##Objects are services

-Object oriented programming objective is having objects providing services to other objects via messages or their public methods.
+*  Object oriented programming objective is having objects providing services to other objects via messages or their public methods.

 -

 ##Single Responsibility

 * How an object completes the task that it is asked to do is no ones business but its own.
 The only thing that asking object cares about is the correct answer, how that answer is generated is irrelevant.
 Single Responsibility.

+-

+##Single Responsibility

 * Think about a printer in an office.
 Do you care how the printer works, or do you only care about the documents you asked it to make?
 Its not your job to print the documents, so you don’t need to or care about how its done.
 Only that it gets done.

+-
+##Single Responsibility

 * Thats the major premise behind encapsulation,  how an implements the tasked asked of it, is on a need to know basis.

 -
+-

 ##Defense

 * Encapsulation is also important in defensive programming.
 Object methods should only be able to change and interact with field objects of the same class they belong to.
 This way you can control the probability of unintended bugs in the future.

+-

+##Defense

 * If a object needs to change the value of a field in another object, it should ask to do so via a method.

+-

+##Defense

 * The value of this is you have the flexibility of changing how a class produces or implements an action, without directly effecting the other classes in the program.
 It also allows for you to write clear and comprehensive test for every intended action that object could be expected to do.

 -